 Data-driven decision-making supports the decision analysis framework by providing the necessary information and insights to make informed choices.
 In our bakery example, you might use data on customer preferences, market trends, and competitor offerings to estimate the potential demand for gluten-free products.
 Additionally, you could analyze your existing sales and customer feedback data to understand how the new line might impact your business.

-In conclusion, the decision analysis framework and data-driven decision-making are complementary concepts that work together to help you make informed choices.
+In conclusion, the decision analysis framework and data-driven decision-making are complementary concepts that help you make informed choices.
 The decision analysis framework provides the structure for evaluating options, while data-driven decision-making offers the factual basis for these evaluations.
-Both approaches ultimately aim to help businesses like your bakery make better decisions and achieve their goals.
+Both approaches aim to help businesses like your bakery make better decisions and achieve their goals.